Red Oak: Meaning and use

 The Red Oak's wood

-The red oak is often associated with absolute love.
-It is probably because of its vivid colour, its leaves that turn red in the autumn and its ever-shining appearance that the American red oak represents passionate and absolutelove.
-When we talk about red, a feeling comes immediately to mind: " passion".
+The Red Oak is often associated with absolute love.
+It is probably because of its vivid colour, its leaves that turn red in the autumn and its ever-shining appearance that the Red Oak represents passionate and absolute love.
+When we talk about red, a feeling comes immediately to mind: "passion".
 It is therefore the ideal gift for Valentine's Day and a love wish to your loved one.
-How about turning a bouquet of red roses into an original and lasting Valentine's Day gift?
+How about turning a bouquet of red roses into an original and long-lasting Valentine's Day gift?